GeorgiVL/RestAPI-Testing-Framework/README.md

 - Docker
 - Python

-3. Run the test to verify, that the application is working as expected for all scenarios.
+3. Run the tests to verify, that the application is working as expected for all scenarios.
 4. Update the code to make it better.